ULHPC/ulhpc-docs/docs/data/transfer.md

 ```
 ~/atlas.uni.lux-users-name.surname
 ```
-- To mount a project share `project_name` call in a shell session
+- To mount a project share `project_name` in a shell session at a login node execute the command
 ```bash
 smb-storage mount name.surname --project project_name
 ```